Books are a great way to exercise our brains.

 You can do that too if you want.

-That helps when you are preparing for any competitive exam where you have to remember facts.
+That helps when you prepare for any competitive exam where you have to remember facts.

 But if you are simply reading a non-fiction book, you can simply highlight key sentences with just one color.
 (I prefer yellow)